filipemf/scandiweb-minimalistic-storefront/README.md

 This project was created for the Scandiweb Entry React developer Test.
 Made by: Filipe Marques Ferreira.

+# Project Description

+A minimalistic storefront fetching data from a GraphQL endpoint and interface as per design (https://www.figma.com/file/MSyCAqVy1UgNap0pvqH6H3/Junior-Frontend-Test-Designs-Public?node-id=0%3A1).
+In order to run this project, you also need the GraphQL endpoint, wich can be found at: https://github.com/scandiweb/junior-react-endpoint

 ## Available Scripts

 In the project directory, you can run: